 Unfortunately, Nile River cruises are increasingly geared toward mass tourism, where literally hundreds of tourists can board a luxury cruise liner which is essentially a floating 5-Star hotel.
 Now, these types of cruises are admittedly absolutely fantastic, but they lack that special touch of magic which one experiences with a Dahabiya cruise.

 While it simply isn’t possible to visit this during Nile cruises from Aswan to Luxor or Nile cruises from Luxor to Aswan, we can arrange a visit either before or after your cruise.
-With nearly 60 years of experience behind us, no other tour operator can compete when it comes to providing high quality Egypt tour packages or custom Egypt tours.
-If you don’t find exactly what you’re looking for, we’ll tailor a tour just for you, and at no extra cost whatsoever.
+As a top-rated tour operator on Tripadvisor, you can book your Egypt our Egypt tour packages with absolute confidence.
+And, if you don’t find exactly what you’re looking for, we’ll tailor a tour just for you, and at no extra cost whatsoever.